Efficient Log-Rank Updates for Random Survival Forests

 \section{Discussion}

-Early survival tree methods were motivated by two-sample tests such as the log-rank, designed with power considerations for a single hypothesis test in a clinical setting with right-censoring.
-In the context of modern machine learning, and especially Breiman's random forests, the goal is different: identify directions in covariate space that effectively separate survival curves, rather than to optimize a single test.
-Making the algorithm computationally feasible necessarily involves approximations (e.g., \citet{athey2019generalized, friedman2001greedy}), and because splits are chosen repeatedly across many trees and subsamples, the ensemble averages out local imperfections, so an approximate criterion performs essentially as well as the exact one.
+Early survival tree methods were motivated by two-sample tests such as the log-rank statistic, designed for easily described prognostic subgroups in clinical settings with right-censored outcomes.
+In contrast, modern random forests aim to identify partitions of the covariate space that effectively separate survival distributions, rather than to optimize a single test statistic.

+Approximate criteria based on first-order information have proven effective in related settings, such as gradient boosting \citep{friedman2001greedy} and generalized random forests \citep{athey2019generalized}.
+Although the log-rank statistic is not explicitly gradient-based, its numerator can be viewed as a score-like quantity closely related to martingale residuals.
+Consistent with this, we find that splitting on the numerator $\mathcal{L}_{\text{num}}^2$ alone yields similar empirical performance.
+For the extended benchmarks in Appendix Table \ref{tab:survset}, the overall mean difference in prediction error between the exact log-rank criterion and this simplified version increases more than tenfold, but remains small in absolute magnitude.
+Further improvement is obtained by standardizing $\mathcal{L}_{\text{num}}^2$ by the product of the fractions of units sent left and right, $n_L(c)n_R(c)$.
+This scaling more closely approximates the Poisson variance formulation, which is equivalent to replacing these fractions with the expected number of events in each node.

+Prior work has also noted connections between log-rank splitting and least-squares splitting based on martingale residuals \citep{kelecs2002residual, leblanc1992relative}, further suggesting a connection to gradient-based criteria.
+From a practical perspective, we prefer the approximate variance–scaled log-rank formulation in \texttt{grf}, as empirical differences are negligible and preserve compatibility with prior work using the exact criterion.

+While a formal analysis is beyond the scope of this note, it would be interesting to characterize when the exact and approximate log-rank statistics induce the same rankings, and to what extent the numerator drives the split discrimination.